-This type of ETL Testing, reviews data in the summary report, verifying whether the layout and functionality are as expected, and makes calculations for further analysis.
+This type of ETL Testing, reviews data in the summary report, verifies whether the layout and functionality are as expected, and makes calculations for further analysis.

 Although ETL Testing is a very important process, there can be some challenges that companies can face when trying to deploy it in their applications.
 Some of those challenges are given below:

-- Frequent changes in the requirement of the customers which causes re-iteration of test cases and execution.
+- Frequent changes in the requirement of the customers cause re-iteration of test cases and execution.

 - Failure to understand business requirements or employees are unclear of the business needs.

-- Due to changes in requirements by the customer, a tester might need to re-create/modify mapping documents and SQL scripts, that leads to a slow process.
+- Due to changes in requirements by the customer, a tester might need to re-create/modify mapping documents and SQL scripts, which leads to a slow process.